ViralTexts/gtr-clusters/clusters/18870304-sn2001063112-JudgeNeededTheMoney.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ailroad stock.
-When
-I saw hoWy things looked I hesitated.
-I
-tried to get my customer, but3he had
-suddenly left town and could not be
-reached.
-If I bought perhaps he would
-blame me if there was a loss, while tn
-the other hand if the rebels were beaten
-back the shares would surely rise in
-value, and then I would be censured for
-not acting accordi:lg to orders.
-I went
-up to the board room and found they
-were offering reams of stock for almost
-nothing.
-I risked the chances and
-bought all that was offered.
-I loaded
-up with it.
-How much did I maket
-Well, about half a million. &quot;[-Phila­
-delphia Call.
 The Judge Needed the Money.
 I have just heard the following good
 story on Chief Justice Bleckley.
 All